Put a Mathematical Twist on a Familiar Game

 Get Ready!

 Gather some familiar manipulatives that can be used as needed to sort the facts from the fakes quickly.
 Match the manipulatives to the type of equations being written and the level of your students.
+Older students may only need some scratch paper while younger students may need multiplication charts or counters.

 Get Set!